Who can see your post?Your post will show up in News Feed, on your profile and in search results.

-Ellis (Variants: Elliss, Elis, Ellice, Elys, Elles, Else, Ells, Eales, Eeles, Hellis)
+Family spelling variants includes Elliss, Elis, Ellice, Elys, Elles, Else, Ells, Eales, Eeles, Hellis, Elias, Ellison, Ellisson, Elisson

-In 1891, the general population was widespread across England and Wales with 44,830 occurrences and further 867 in Scotland.
-In 1881, Ellis was among the frequently occurring surnames in the Bristol area.
+In 1891, the surname was widespread across England and Wales with 44,830 occurrences and a further 867 in Scotland.

-Havelock Ellis (1859 – 1939), an English physician and sexual psychologist, co-wrote the first medical textbook in English on homosexuality in 1897.
+- Havelock Ellis (1859 – 1939), an English physician and psychologist, who, in 1897, co-wrote the first medical textbook in English on homosexuality.
 He also published works on a variety of sexual practices and inclinations, as well as on transgender psychology.
-He was also the author of one of the first written reports to the public about an experience with mescaline, which he conducted on himself in 1896.
-Mescaline is a naturally occurring alkaloid that induces psychedelic states similar to LSD.

 1881, 1891 Census

 Dictionary of American Family Homes, P Hanks OUP 2003